terramate-io/terramate/docs/introduction.md

 - **Collaboration**: Teams regain ownership and can collaborate on every step of the IaC deployment lifecycle.
 Discuss planned changes through previews, and take ownership of failures and drifts.
 - **Observability and Visibility**: Understand the status of your Infrastructure stacks.
 Into application state, resource usage, cost, ownership, changes, access, associated deployments and more.
 See inside any stack, deployment, and resource, at any scale, anywhere.
-- **Terramate AI**: LLM-powered analysis of deployment status, blast radius and more.
+- **Terramate AI**: LLM-powered analysis of deployment status, blast radius, and more.
 - **Drift Control**: Automatically detect and resolve drifts.
 - **Governance**: Manage ownership for stacks, deployments, failure, drift and more.